-Sir Simon is currently principal director of the Berlin Philharmonic, but will leave to become music director of the London Symphony Orchestra in September 2017.
+Sir Simon is the music director of the London Symphony Orchestra, and previously led the Berlin Philharmonic for 16 years.
 He has established himself as a conductor of world-class expertise in an unusually wide and open-minded repertory, from Haydn to contemporary composers.

 Rattle's path towards becoming a musical maestro began when he won the John Player International Conducting Competition at the age of 19.